jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 The Autonomous System Provider Authorization (ASPA) object class can contain the following members:

-* objectClassName -- the string "aspa"
+* objectClassName -- the string "rpki aspa"
 * handle -- a string representing the RIR-unique identifier of the ASPA registration
 * name -- a string representing an identifier assigned to the ASPA registration by the registration holder
 * autnum -- an unsigned 32-bit integer representing the autonomous system number [@!RFC5396] of the registration holder